This Make Something Edmonton project aims to co-create images that re-imagine our place in this river valley.

 4. Creatives are expected to generate returns through product sales, we are also looking into organizing awards and a festival.

-These ships provide our limited edition cotton T-shirts.
+These shops sell our limited edition cotton T-shirts and stickers:

 Contact us if you'd like to meet up to discuss this opportunity.